Picture-Perfect: A Festive New England Fall Road Trip Itinerary

 From Stowe, there are multiple great places to check out next.

 You may want to hop across Lake Champlain to hike through the Adirondack Mountains and dine on Mirror Lake in Lake Placid.
-We highly recommend this for our New England Summer Road Trip and have no doubt that fall in the Adirondacks is stunning, too!
+We highly recommend this for our New England Summer Road Trip Itinerary and have no doubt that fall in the Adirondacks is stunning, too!

 Or maybe you want to stay in Vermont, making your way to Burlington next.
 You could take a mini road trip from downtown Burlington to Mt.
 Philo State Park to Stine Orchard and, finally, the Colchester Causeway.
 Read more about planning a visit to Burlington here.